 Independent study directed by Religious Studies staff.
 Permission of chairperson and departmental faculty.
-TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Religion, Politics and American History.
-Islam in Afghanistan/Central Asia.
-Gods of Capitalism.
-Pagans, Jews, and Christians.
-Religion and Psychology.
-The Qur'an.
-RUSSIAN Professor Jonathan Stone, Chair, Dept. of German, Russian & East Asian Languages Jonathan Stone Professor of Russian and Russian Studies The Russian program is designed to provide students with linguistic and intellectual tools for a deep understanding of the country's literature, language and culture.
+TOPICS COURSES EXPECTED TO BE OFFERED IN 2024-2025 Cultural History of American Religion.
+History of Antisemitism.
+Idea of God in Christianity.
+Artificial Intelligence and You.
+Topics in Jewish History.
+RUSSIAN Professor Jennifer Redmann, Chair, Dept. of German, Russian & East Asian Languages Jonathan Stone Professor of Russian and Russian Studies The Russian program is designed to provide students with linguistic and intellectual tools for a deep understanding of Russophone literature, language and culture.
 It offers minors in Russian language and literature and in Russian studies.
-The mission of the Russian program is to expose a broad spectrum of the F&M student body to the language, literature, and culture of Russia; to facilitate the further exploration of these subjects as complements to many other aspects of the F&M curriculum; and to work actively to foster groups of students with a sustained interest in Russia; all in direct contribution to the liberal education of all F&M students and the intellectual development of our college community.
-Minors in the Department of Russian are strongly encouraged to study abroad, particularly with F&M's biannual summer travel course to St. Petersburg and Moscow.
-In recent years, students have also participated in the following programs: University of Arizona programs in Moscow and St. Petersburg; Middlebury College programs in Moscow and Yaroslavl; School of Russian and Asian Studies; Smolny-Bard program in St. Petersburg.
+The mission of the Russian program is to expose a broad spectrum of the F&M student body to the language, literature, and culture of Russian-speaking peoples; to facilitate the further exploration of these subjects as complements to many other aspects of the F&M curriculum; and to work actively to foster groups of students with a sustained interest in Russophone culture all in direct contribution to the liberal education of all F&M students and the intellectual development of our college community.
 The department offers two minor programs.